top of page

 The adjective 'biddable' has its roots in the Middle English word 'bidden,' which means 'to command' or 'to request.'
 It evolved from 'bid,' which is the act of issuing a command or making a request.
 Over time, 'biddable' emerged to describe individuals or things that are compliant, obedient, and easily influenced or directed by others.
 This term's etymology highlights its connection to the idea of being responsive to commands or requests, emphasizing a willingness to follow instructions and conform to the desires or wishes of others, making it a useful word to describe those who are amenable and cooperative.

-Quiz: Find the meaning of the adjective biddable:
+Find the correct meaning of the adjective biddable:

 Try Again!